-Flowering in M. bonariensis and S. trichotoma, on the other hand, was advanced in the wet spring of 1984 in comparison to the drier ones of 1983 or 1985 (Figs. 4 & 5).
-Inflorescence exsertion in Sporobolus flexuosus (Thurb.)
-Rydb. was delayed by about 2 months partially as a result of 38 mm less rainfall (27).
-A wet spring in 1984 extended the periods for stem elongation in P. subbulbosum, S. papposa and S. speciosa, flowering in A. pallens and S. papposa, and fructification in A. pallens in comparison to the drier 1983 and/or 1985 (Figs. 2-5).
-On the other hand, low rainfall between November and February in
+Flowering in M. bonariensis and S. trichotoma, on the other hand, was advanced as the spring became wetter in 1984 in comparison to that drier in 1983 or 1985 (Figs. 4 and 5).
+Gibbens (27) found that inflorescence exsertion in Sporobolus flexuosus (Thurb.)
+Rydb. was delayed by about 2 months partially as a result of 38 mm less rainfall at one of his research sites.